Ecobee's home of the future: A hive mind of smart devices

 Ecobee also has a powerful ally in its battle to win more customers.
 It's one of the over 1,200 brands using Amazon's Alexa, which dominates the market for voice assistants.
 Amazon has also invested an undisclosed amount in Ecobee over three rounds since 2016.
 But working with the e-commerce giant can be a double-edged sword: Amazon has a reputation for turning on its friends.
 CEO Jeff Bezos and his team invested in startup Nucleus, which created an Alexa-powered home intercom, then hobbled the company's prospects by coming out with a competing device called the Echo Show .

+Despite the challenges, Lombard emphasizes his plans to build a major, lasting and independent company that could someday rival the biggest names in tech.

-"I don't think we're under any illusions that anyone's going to do us any favors," Lombard says when asked about Nucleus, adding that Ecobee thermostats work with several smart-home platforms, not just Alexa.
+"I don't think we're under any illusions that anyone's going to do us any favors," Lombard says when asked about Nucleus, adding that Ecobee thermostats work with many smart-home platforms like Apple's HomeKit and IFTTT, not just Alexa.
 "We have to chart our own course."

 Google and Amazon declined to comment for this story.